 I felt no emotion- positive or negative.
 For me, there was only the will to listen.
 Then the bell rang- up to my feet again.

 By the third round, I yearned for that final bell to come and finish it all.
 It was now a grim, exhausting slog.
 I was more agile than Glenn and could throw quicker punches- but he had fists like mallets and if I let my guard down even a moment, he’d be in my face throwing sledgehammer punches.
 He was tiring quicker, but he wouldn’t let up.
 As a result, neither could I. Sweat pored from Glenn’s bright red face.
 I felt myself tuning out to anything but Tony’s voice or the announcer counting down the minutes or seconds left.
 Meanwhile, the crowd cheered and yelled out incoherently.
-I felt a brief flash of resentment for them, watching us like trained circus animals.
-So few of them had a clue what we were going through.
-I wanted it to stop and I knew Glenn wanted it to stop- but neither of us could do a thing about it.
+I felt a brief flash of resentment for them, watching us for their entertainment like trained circus animals.
+So few of them knew what we were going through.
+I wanted it to end and I knew Glenn wanted it to end- but neither of us could do a thing about it.
 So we had to keep going…

 At last!
 It was over!

 The next 45 seconds was the worst feeling of the entire 10 weeks.
 I staggered to the corner and slumped over the ropes.
 My legs felt like pipe cleaners.
-One of the trainers peeled off my gloves, someone patted me on the back and someone else poured the contents of a water bottle into my mouth.
+One of the trainers had to peel off my gloves for me, someone patted me on the back and someone else poured the contents of a water bottle into my mouth.
 Somewhere in the background, ‘What Do You Mean?’ by Justin Bieber played (and that was not my choice).
 I was rigid on the spot.
-I didn’t want to breathe, move a muscle or do anything…

 Some energy slowly returned to me in the following minute, however.
 The referee brought Glenn and I together, either side of him in the middle of the ring.
 Glenn had got a few solid shots on me right at the end and barged me up against the ropes- but I’d given him good measure over the whole three rounds.